About the Crossing Land

 2019 ‘Serversaurus’ becomes our first ‘1percentfortheplanet’ corporate sponsor.
 Superhost status achieved with Airbnb.

-The Board of the Trust includes people with land management and conservation experience, outdoor leadership, education, counseling, business management and marketing experience.
+The Board of the Trust includes members with land management and conservation experience, outdoor leadership, education, counselling, business management, and marketing experience.

 Dean and Annette are pictured here gifting The Crossing Land to the Trust with probono support from Andrew Warren

-The Crossing Project Director, Dean Turner is a qualified teacher, agricultural scientist, permaculturalist, outdoor leader, and conservation land manager.
+The Crossing’s Project Director, Dean Turner is a qualified teacher, agricultural scientist, permaculturalist, outdoor leader, and conservation land manager.

-Other outdoor education staff on the Crossing team include Sven Helland, Angela U’ren, Gwen Clarke and Alexa Peggie.
-All staff have Wilderness First Aid, current Working with Children’s checks and relevant experience and qualifications.
+The Crossing also employs casual staff and takes on capable volunteers to support our work with young people.
+All staff have Wilderness First Aid, current Working with Children’s checks, and relevant experience and qualifications.

 Annette Turner is a member of the Board and Trustee Director.
 Annette developed student tourism Leadership for The Australian Tourism Council and has an infectious passion for wholefoods and sustainability.
 She is also a qualified permaculturalist.

-Alexa enjoys spending time outdoors rock climbing, hiking, surfing and gardening.
+Alexa is our camp host at The Crossing.
+Alexa enjoys spending time outdoors rock climbing, hiking, surfing, and gardening.
 She has experience in horticulture, conservation and education and is passionate about systems thinking, sustainability and all forms of play.
-She has a permaculture design certificate and Certificate III in outdoor leadership.
+She has a permaculture design certificate and a Certificate III in outdoor leadership.

 Dean (B. Agr Sci; B. Ed, PDC Dip, Cert 3 Outdoor Rec, Cert 4 Carbon Management) & Annette Turner (B. Arts Tourism PDC)

-In their spare time Dean and Annette cross-country ski, surf, help with Cobargo folk festival and with a family farm.
+In their spare time Dean and Annette cross-country ski, surf, help with Cobargo folk festival, and help manage a family farm in Victoria.

 Landcare and conservation

-Young people at The Crossing have planted 19,000 trees for Landcare since 2011.
-These plantings link the coastal National Parks of Gulaga and Biamanga.
-The tree plantings also improve river quality for oyster growers downstream.
+Young people at The Crossing have planted over 20 000 trees for Landcare since 2011.
+These plantings link the coastal National Parks of Gulaga and Biamanga while improving the river quality for oyster growers downstream.

 The Crossing is a member of the Far South Coast Landcare Association.
-Crossing Landcare and conservation work is supported by Local Land Services, Bega Valley Shire Council, the Australian Government
+Our Landcare and conservation work is supported by Local Land Services, Bega Valley Shire Council, the Australian Government,

-Connecting and surveying habitat to protect threatened species are key aims of The Trust.
-Sustainability education is also important.
+Connecting and surveying habitat to protect threatened species such as the koala are key aims of The Trust.
+Through engaging young people in this process we advance environmental education for young people.

 The Crossing property is permanently protected by a Conservation Agreement with National Parks and Wildlife.
 The agreement was established in 2006 and applies to over 90 percent of the property.
 All threatened species listed for the region have been sighted or heard on the Crossing.

-The Crossing is a registered ‘Australian Environmental Organization’ and
+The Crossing is a registered ‘Australian Environmental Organisation’ and

 By bank deposit